Reggie Watts: Why Shit So Crazy? (2010–2011)

-In 2010, Waverly Films shot a one-hour special on Watts called Why Shit So Crazy?
-The special features Watts in live performance at New York venues Galapagos, The Bellhouse, and (Le) Poisson Rouge, bookended with brief sketches and a music video of Watts' "Fuck Shit Stack".
+In 2010, Watts recorded a comedy special called Why Shit So Crazy?
+The special features Watts performing at the New York venues Galapagos, The Bell House, and (Le) Poisson Rouge, bookended with brief sketches and a music video of Watts' "Fuck Shit Stack".
 Comedy Central aired Why Shit So Crazy? and released the film as a dual DVD/CD package.
-Afterwards, Watts made various public appearances, including during Conan O'Brien's The Legally Prohibited from Being Funny on Television Tour.
+Watts then made various public appearances, including during Conan O'Brien's The Legally Prohibited from Being Funny on Television Tour.

 A Live at Central Park (2012)

 Watts's second stand-up special, A Live at Central Park, premiered on Comedy Central in the "Secret Stash" on May 12, 2012.
-It was completely uncensored and received positive reviews.
-The film was made available as a CD/DVD through Watts' official website as well as Comedy Central's online store.

-Soon afterwards, Watts performed a song with LCD Soundsystem on their farewell documentary movie, Shut Up and Play the Hits.
+It received positive reviews.
+The film was made available as a CD/DVD through Watts' official website and Comedy Central's online store.
+That same year, Watts performed a song with LCD Soundsystem on their documentary film Shut Up and Play the Hits and wrote and performed the outro music for Jim Gaffigan's stand-up special Mr. Universe.